carangorango/vagueness-games/paper/version_03/reaction-to-reviewers/reaction.md

 > iii) In fig 4, why is one of the categories 0-~.2 and then .6-1?
 Does the similarity metric go around in a circle?
 If not, it seems weird that 0-.2 evolved to be the first message rather than the second (which has a response closer to it).

+The similarity metric does not go around in a circle.
+In the unit interval, distance is maximal between 0 and 1, and minimal between every point and itself, and so is perceptual similarity which is proportional to distance (see Figure 3).

+XXXXXXXXXXXXXXXXXXX I don't see the problem...
+XXXXXXXXXXXXXXXXXXX

 > iv) On a related note, given the similarities between generalized reinforcement learning and RDD, have you thought at all about whether there is a mathematical connection?
 (Mean field dynamics??)